 With a lowered expectation in the growth and future cash flows of the company, investors will not get as much growth from stock price appreciation, making stock ownership less desirable.

 Sounds gloomy?
 For value investors like me, it can be a good news.
 When people are fearful, good stocks are generally not appreciated.
 Some investors may even sell in panic, driving the stock prices to go down further.
 When the prices fall below the intrinsic values, it becomes a very good opportunity for value investors like us to go in.
 If the company has a strong moat and is able to generate profits consistently, it’s just a matter of time before the stock price will go up.
-If you want to find out more why I started investing and how I use it to fund my travel, check out my blog post.
+If you want to find out more why I started investing, check out how I use value investing strategy to fund my travel.

 In the meantime, there are some sectors that do benefit from interest rate hikes.
 One sector that tends to benefit the most the financial industry.
 Banks, brokerages, mortgage companies and insurance companies’ earnings often increase as interest rates move higher, because they can charge more for lending.